Mini Drones: Ultimate guide to micro Quadcopters for beginners

 The damage it can do is also small and usually people don’t percieve it as much of a threat because it’s quite small.

-- very compact
+- very stable camera

-- a ton of useful features
+- a ton of flight modes

 This is a drone made in partnership with DJI and it has exceeded my expectations at the time of release, and guess what, it’s still one of my favorites in 2019.